jakobrbr/Berlin-clock-NodeMCU/README.md

 ## Schematics
 All pin connections and schematics diagrams of the LED matrices can be found in [**Schematic.pdf**](Schematic.pdf).
 The seconds indicator LED uses D4 and GND on the NodeMCU.
 I used 5mm LEDs for row 1, 2 and 3 and 3mm LEDs for row 4.
 I wouldn't use diffused LEDs, since they are too dim to shine through the front panels.
+(But if you don't plan on using the panels, diffused LEDs are perfect)

 ## 3D printed case
 I used tinkercad.com to create all 3d models.
 Everything was printed in white PLA, which ensured that the front panels were translucent enough for the LEDs to shine through.